wlisrausr/dotfiles/readme.md

-## My Personal Dotfiles Configuration
+## My Personal Dotfiles

-This repository just aims to make me learn how to use git, github, and save all of my dotfiles configuration including vimrc, zshrc, etc. Feel free to share, use, or modify it.
+This repository just aims to save all of my dotfiles configuration including vimrc, zshrc, etc. I hope, you find something interested enough in here.

-## Contributors

-Wanda Ichsanul Isra.

-## License

-MIT License.